forem/forem/docs/contributing/forem.md

 inclusive in nature.

 If you unintentionally use language deemed harmful, there is no shame.
-We will work together find a better alternative.
+We will work together to find a better alternative.
 Being thoughtful about language also encourages more thoughtful code!

 ### Create a pull request